 That's where this story becomes personal for us.
-I doubt many of us can relate easily to Paul's conversion experience on the road to Damascus.
+I'm pretty sure few of us can directly relate easily to the exact way Paul's conversion experience happened on the road to Damascus.
 Few if any of us have been blinded for days by the dazzling glory of God.
-For that matter, few of us could claim to have persecuted the followers of Jesus with unmatched zeal - we may have dissed a few believers before we became one, but persecute?
-Naw!
-And none of us have gone on like Paul to change the world by creating a new religion, founding a new world-wide church.
-But all of us have, like Ananias, been approached by Jesus and asked to do something in faith that would heal someone, that would help someone come to believe, that would free someone from their spiritual blindness.
-Not necessarily in a vision, like Ananias.
+For that matter, few of us could claim to have persecuted the followers of Jesus with unmatched zeal - oh, some of us may have dissed a few believers before we became one, but persecute?
+No way - not me!
+And none of us have gone on like Paul to change the world by founding a new world-wide church.

+But all of us have, like Ananias, been approached by Jesus and have been asked by him to do something in faith that would heal someone, that would help someone come to believe, that would free someone from their spiritual blindness.
+That has happened not necessarily in a vision like it did with Ananias.
 More likely our chances to help have seemed much more normal, looking like chance meetings with someone who is troubled, or having someone ask us a simple question that underneath begged for an answer of faith.
 An opportunity to help, perhaps.
 Maybe just a chance to be present, and listen, and signal love.
-These are the requests from Jesus that connect us with Ananias.
-These are the moments in our lives when God's grace in Jesus Christ fills us with the Holy Spirit, and gives us the strength to proclaim, along with Paul, "He is the Son of God."
+Nevertheless these are the requests from Jesus that connect us with Ananias.
+These are the opportunities that Jesus has presented to us and will continue to put before us to live out the grace that defines our faith in him.
+These are the moments in our lives when God's grace in Jesus Christ fills us with the Holy Spirit and gives us the strength to proclaim, along with Paul, "He is the Son of God."